Grimmys/pygame_popup_manager/DEVELOPMENT.md

 ```

 Documentation files will be generated under `docs/build` as specified in the command.
-Open `docs/build/html/index.html` file in your favorite browser to explore the new version.
+Open `docs/build/html/index.html` file in your favorite browser to explore this documentation.